What we do with your information

 Using your information

-Domestic & General Services Limited (“we”) is the "data controller" of your information.
+Domestic & General Insurance PLC (“we”) is the "data controller" of your information.
 We process two sets of information about you, “Personal Information” (your name, address, contact and payment details) and the “Goods Information” you provide to register your appliance or device (your name, address, contact and goods details).
 We’ll use your information: (i) as necessary to fulfil our contract with you (including to recover any amounts owing); (ii) for our legitimate interests in: undertaking marketing (about our products and services and those of our third party partners) by post, telephone, email and/or other electronic messaging services; market research; customer surveys; printing services; checking and verifying your identity and contact details; recording your conversations for training, quality and compliance purposes; and for analytics and profiling for marketing purposes; and (iii) where required to do so by law.
 We may also ask for your consent to some uses of your information.

 Sharing your information